 We have published a full review of the Best Types of Macro Algae For A Refugium for you to read.
 In this review, we will look at the three most popular types of macroalgae used in a saltwater refugium.

 Here were our findings:

 Halimeda: The Hawaiian Halimeda plant usually comes as a small ball about the size of a baseball.
 This species is grown in the pristine waters of the Hawaiian Islands and is much larger and fuller than specimens available from the Atlantic or Caribbean.
 It uses calcium to build a support structure within its blades.
 Halimeda is one of the hardier and slower growing of the macroalgae.

-Chaetomorpha: Chaetomorpha Algae, commonly know as Spaghetti Algae, make the perfect macroalgae for refugiums.
-Each cell grows end to end, creating long, stiff strands forming filamentous clumps which look like balls of fishing line.
-Chaetomorpha is a fast-growing and very hardy which provides excellent natural filtration, absorbing harmful nitrate and phosphate from your saltwater.
+Chaetomorpha: Chaetomorpha Algae, commonly know as Spaghetti Algae makes the perfect macroalgae for refugium.
+Each cell grows end to end, creating long, stiff strands forming filamentous clumps that look like balls of fishing line.
+Chaetomorpha is fast-growing and very hardy which provides excellent natural filtration, absorbing harmful nitrate and phosphate from your saltwater.
 Use Chaetomorpha within your refugium section and it will provide a great habitat for microfaunae such as copepods and amphipods to live.
-To increase the amount of nutrients these algae can handle provide high lighting, and ensuring high water flow.
+To increase the number of nutrients these algae can handle provide high lighting, and ensuring high water flow.